Truckee Tahoe Airport: Facilities

 Truckee-Tahoe Airport covers 2280 acre at an elevation of 5904 ft.
 It has two asphalt runways: 11/29 is 7001 by 100 ft and 2/20 is 4654 by 75 ft.

 A seasonal control tower opened June 1, 2017 and operated through September 15.
 The tower reopened in December of 2017 as a year round tower.
 The tower opens daily at 0700L.
 Closing times change depending on the season.

 In 2016 the District reported 32,524 aircraft operations.

-In 2004 the airport had 35,000 aircraft operations, average 95 per day: 97% general aviation, 3% air taxi, and less than 1% military.
-91 aircraft were then based at this airport: 80.2% single-engine, 13.2% multi-engine, 2.2% jet, 3.3% glider and 1.1% ultralight.
+In the year ending December 31, 2017 the airport had 35,000 aircraft operations, average 95 per day: 97% general aviation, 3% air taxi, and less than 1% military.
+114 aircraft were then based at this airport: 98 single-engine, 7 multi-engine, 1 jet, 3 helicopters, 4 glider and 1 ultralight.

 While the airport does not offer any commercial service, such service is available from Reno-Tahoe International Airport.

 Runway elevation is 5900 ft, pattern altitude is 7000 ft.
 Both runways are lighted.
 Density altitude can exceed 9000 ft in summer months.
 Downdrafts can occur on final to RWY 20.
 Glider pilots use left traffic RWY 20.
 Powered aircraft use right traffic RWY 20.

 100LL and Jet A are available 7am - 7pm, and self serve 100LL is available 7am - 9pm.
 There are 210 paved tie-downs for transient parking, no landing fees and low overnight tie-down fees.

 The airport is attended seven days a week, 7am - 9pm.
 Snow removal equipment is operated round-the-clock as needed.
 Pre-heating services and aircraft maintenance are offered by local FBOs.
 No de-icing services are available.

 The airport had a 500-gallon underground heating oil tank removed in 1986.
 Small amounts of oil that had leaked were monitored and removed; six remaining above-ground tanks were functioning satisfactorily and are regularly tested.

-Instrument departures

-IFR clearances can be requested from the tower when in operation, and, when the tower is closed, from Oakland Center on frequency 127.95, which can be reached from most of the field.